 - September is one of the warmest months for lake temperature since it's the end of summer.

 Best time to visit for beach weather

 If you have your sights set on sunbathing and swimming on Bathtub Island, the best time to visit is during the hot summer months of July and August on a weekday.
 There will still be lots of people there since it's summertime, but you'll avoid the crazy weekend rush.

 We visited Bathtub Island for our second time in August and it was the perfect beach day!
 We went on a Tuesday.

 Note: Keep in mind that you can have a dense fog cover the lake anytime between late spring to late fall.
 Check the weather report for updates on when the fog is expected to dissipate.
 We wish we knew this beforehand!
 Even if you have fog however, it's still gorgeous and worth visiting.

 When you spend time at Lake Superior Provincial Park and aren't just driving through, you need to purchase a day pass.
 Stop in at the Lake Superior Provincial Park Visitors Centre or buy your pass online in advance.
 It costs $15.50 CAD per day per vehicle.

 Note: If the park is very busy, they may limit entry.
 You can reserve your daily vehicle permit up to 5 days in advance to ensure you get a spot.
-We didn't have any issues buying our pass at the visitor centre since we were there in early October, but it can get busy during summertime.
+We didn't have any issues buying our pass at the visitor centre when we traveled on a weekday in summer.

 How to get to Bathtub Island